 Voting of Proxies.
 All valid proxies received before the meeting will be exercised.
 All shares represented by a proxy will be voted, and where a proxy specifies a stockholder's choice with respect to any matter to be acted upon, the shares will be voted in accordance with that specification.
-If no choice is indicated on the proxy, the shares will be voted "FOR" the election of management's nominees for director and "FOR" the other proposal discussed in this proxy statement.
-A stockholder giving a proxy has the power to revoke his or her proxy at any time before it is exercised by delivering to the Secretary of GSI Technology a written instrument revoking the proxy or a duly executed proxy with a later date, or by attending the meeting and voting in person.
+If no choice is indicated on the proxy, the shares will be voted "FOR" the election of management's nominees for director and "FOR" the ratification of the appointment of PricewaterhouseCoopers LLP as our registered public accounting firm for the fiscal year ending March 31, 2011.